Antoine-Flo/kubernetes-master/readme.md

 ---

+## 📄 License

+MIT License - Feel free to use this project for learning!

+---

-**Status**: 🚧 In active development - MVP Sprint 4.3/6 completed (218 tests, 88.86% coverage)
+**Status**: 🚧 In active development - MVP Sprint 4.3/6 completed

-**Next Up**: Sprint 4.4-4.8 - Shell Commands, Image Registry, Application Logger

 Built with ❤️ for the Kubernetes learning community